cloudqubes/cloudqubes.github.io/_posts/2022-11-26-introduction-to-kubernetes.markdown

 layout: post
 title:  "A friendly introduction to Kubernetes"
 subtitle: >
-  This article will help you grasp the basic concepts of Kubernetes and will also make you familiar with the jargon .
+  This article will help you grasp the basic concepts of Kubernetes and will also make you familiar with the jargon.
 date:   2022-11-26 07:00:00 +0530
 categories: [devops, insights]
 tags: [Kubernetes]